TL;DR:

 What causes white towels to lose their whiteness and softness?

 White towel dinginess is almost always a residue and buildup problem, not a cleaning failure.
-Understanding the specific causes makes every care decision easier.
+Understanding the causes makes every care decision easier.

 How to wash white towels to maintain brightness and softness